SomaliaOfficial Name: Somalia

-Please refer to our Road Safety page for more information.
+Refer to our Road Safety page for more information.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Somalia, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Somalia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA’s safety assessment page
+Further information may be found on the FAA’s safety assessment page.

 The FAA has issued a Notice to Airmen (NOTAM) containing information on the U.S. prohibition against U.S. civil aviation operations in airspace over Somalia.
 For background information and advisories consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.